 And I bring you back to one of my favorite areas in all of my beautiful Morbihan.
 Not far from my house in fact about 15 minutes by car along the D768 direction Auray.
-I have written several posts on what to see in Auray, but need to do so again for this church.
-Therefore, here is more of the Church of Saint Sauveur in the district of Saint Goustan, town of Auray !!!
+I have written several posts on what to see in Auray, but need to do so again for this church in the lower town or port Saint Goustan.
+Therefore, here is more of the Church Saint Sauveur of Auray !!!
+Hope you enjoy the post as I

 The Saint-Sauveur Church is sometimes referred to as Saint-Goustan Church.
 You need to climb hilly cobblestone steps from Place St Sauveur or come around the back by car and walk downhill.
 All worth it hugely beautiful area , me think.
 The Saint-Sauveur Church dates from 1469.
 A freestone inscription located on the left pillar of the entrance recalls its foundation.
 From this period, only the portal remains.
 The rest of the building, destroyed during a fire in 1886, has been rebuilt.